trychlos/pwix-env-settings-ext/README.md

 The `pwix:env-settings-ext` package extends `pwix:env-settings` with some application-level features:

-- manage per-environment configuration in a server-side `environments` object, to be addressed by the `APP_ENV` environment variable on the server
+- manage per-environment configuration in a server-side `environments` object, to be addressed by the `APP_ENV` environment variable on the server,

-- attaches to `EnvSettings` global an `environmentSettings()` async function which returns the current private-filtered environment settings:
+- attaches to `EnvSettings` global (which is provided by `pwix:env-settings`) a reactive `environmentSettings()` async function which returns the current private-filtered environment settings,

-- manage the reconfiguration of other packages based of got environment settings
+- manage the reconfiguration of other packages based of got environment settings.

 ## Usage